-- Q2 2023 Sarsang oil sales went to the Kurdistan local market at an average net back price of \$41.47/bbl and generated net revenues and cash payments to the Company of \$6.5 million; - Since the ITP shutdown, ShaMaran and its operating partners have cut costs (both operating and capital expenditures) at the asset level.
-This resulted in reduced cash calls to ShaMaran in Q2 2023 versus the original budget.
-The Company is actively pursuing further cost-reduction initiatives and encouraging our operating partners to pursue additional local sales to improve liquidity; - ShaMaran has also revised its Corporate G&A spend and implemented cost-reduction initiatives in order to preserve cash.
-If non-recurring costs of approximately \$1.1 million were excluded from the quarter's G&A costs, Q2 2023 results would have shown positive cash flow from operations.
-This adjusted G&A better reflects the expected run-rate going forward; - The Company continues to engage with the KRG regarding the \$96.7 million of overdue receivables for oil sales from October 2022 to March 2023 (on the basis of the KBT pricing mechanism).
-Since payment timing is uncertain, ShaMaran has reassessed the credit loss provision in Q2 2023, resulting in an increase to the provision by \$11.6 million in the quarter; and - At June 30, 2023, the Company had cash of \$92.5 million (including restricted cash of \$59.3 million), receivables from past oil sales of \$96.7 million (before any provision for credit risk on overdue invoices) and gross debt of \$315.6 million (including the \$300 million bond and \$15.6 million related party loan).
-Net debt was \$192.4 million (including \$30.7 million in ShaMaran bonds held by the Company).
+- Q3 2023 Sarsang oil sales went to the Kurdistan local market via trucking at an average net back price of \$39.41/bbl and generated net revenues and cash payments to the Company of \$12.6 million; - On July 26, 2023, the Company announced that it had requested and received bondholder approval for a waiver to release cash from the 2025 Bond Debt Service Retention Account ("DSRA").
+The waiver allowed the Company to use restricted cash in the DSRA to pay the bond interest and amortization obligations on July 30, 2023; - At September 30, 2023, \$5.4 million of payables are claimed overdue by the Atrush operator.
+ShaMaran is reviewing Atrush joint venture cash calls as part of the Company's efforts to preserve liquidity while encouraging the operator to accelerate local sales; and - At September 30, 2023, the Company had cash of \$63.6 million (including restricted cash of \$20.3 million), receivables from past oil sales of \$94.9 million (before any provision for credit risk on overdue invoices) and gross debt of \$293.1 million (including the \$277.5 million bond and \$15.6 million related party loan).
+Net debt was \$201.1 million (including \$28.4 million in ShaMaran 2025 bonds held by the Company).